Summary: You’ll get some serious home exercise bike pedigree with the JLL JF100, at a budget level price point.

 This bike comes with a 12 month warranty – and anyone that has bought JLL equipment before will know just how good their after-sales service is.

-Check out the gallery now, and read the comments from previous buyers on the dedicated amazon.co.uk product page!
+Check out that impressive gallery now, and read the comments from previous buyers on the dedicated amazon.co.uk product page!